-Freelance editor and proofreader for individual authors and consultants, book publishers, small businesses, nonprofit organizations, and major companies including Amazon, Microsoft, and Nordstrom.
-(Please see my Portfolio below for a virtual library of 150 books I've edited.)
+Freelance editor and proofreader for individual authors and consultants, book publishers (HarperSanFrancisco, Island Press, Sasquatch Books, The Mountaineers + more), small businesses, nonprofit organizations, and major companies (Amazon, Microsoft, Nordstrom).

 Proofread all transcripts for Morning Edition, All Things Considered, and Weekend Edition.
 Best non-freelance job ever!